Adopt

 Tinker is a housetrained hugely affectionate boy and will enthusiastically love bomb you and hug you with his paws!
 He likes to be with his humans, so eager to please, to be a ‘good boy’, enjoys physical contact, handling and brushing.

-As you’d expect at 11 months old, he’s a curious bouncy youngster, loves his toys, will jump up, and needs his energy appropriately channelling by learning his manners, and reinforcing a solid routine and boundaries.
+As you’d expect at a year old, he’s a curious bouncy youngster, loves his toys, will jump up, and needs his energy appropriately channelling by learning his manners, and reinforcing a solid routine and boundaries.
 He’s such a lovable, friendly lad, and happy to meet strangers and friends alike.

 He has reasonable recall, which will need reinforcing.
 He does pull on the lead, but is responding well to input which needs to continue.